eashanadhikarla/eashanadhikarla.github.io/_pages/cv.md

 Projects
 ========
-* <b>Auto-encoder with Memory Defense for White-box Adversarial Attacks</b> (Python, PyTorch) (<a href="https://github.com/eashanadhikarla/">link</a>)
+* <b>Memory Defense: Autoencoder with Memory Masking Defense</b> (Python, PyTorch) (<a href="https://github.com/eashanadhikarla/">link</a>)
-  * Develpoed a robust autoencoder with one-hot memory masking for detecting adversarial attacks.
+  * We developed a robust autoencoder with one-hot memory masking to mitigate adversarial attacks.
-  * The model is a close proximity approximation model that can retreive the relevant memory features of an image and reconstruct it with a repaired label.
+  * The proximity approximation model can retrieve an image's relevant memory features and reconstruct it with a repaired label.
-  * The enhanced deep neural architecture significantly improved the robustness of DNN for image classification task.
+  * The enhanced deep neural architecture significantly improved the robustness of DNN for an image classification task.

 * <b>Sequence Generative Adversarial Nets with Policy Gradient</b> (Python, PyTorch) (<a href="https://github.com/eashanadhikarla/seqGAN">link</a>)
   * Seq-GAN is a unique approach which models the data generator as a stochastic policy in reinforcement learning to solve the problem.